Prev | 1 | 2 | 3 | 4 | 5 | Next

 The hotel staff contact person informed my friend that "by now all the phenomena seem reducing." [seem to have abated].

-Readers who have been in the area, or who have additional information related to the topics under discussion, are invited to contact the author to help bring the phenomenon into better focus.
+Readers who have been in the area, or who have additional information related to the topics under discussion, are invited to contact me to help bring the phenomenon into better focus.
 Pictures would be very helpful.
 An aerial photo showing Canneto di Caronia with the nearby cliff would be most helpful.
 [Got one!
 14 Mar 2004.]

 Nicholas Hawkins, who visited the area on about 8 March, says that the "cliffs" south of (inland from) Canneto di Caronia, are in fact, steeply rising rock, and not vertical.
 (What is the name of the village on top of the "cliffs?")
 [Added 13 March 2004.]